 Understanding the Stress Response

-You’re relaxing at home on the couch and all of the sudden you hear a loud crash outside your window.
+Imagine this: you’re relaxing at home on the couch when all of a sudden you hear a loud crash outside your window.

 What is your immediate reaction?
 How does your body respond?